zfcampus/apigility-documentation/api-primer/content-validation.md

 does not operate directly on `$_POST` or `$_GET`, but instead allows passing the data set to validate.

-Zend Framework 2 offers an approach similar to the latter; via the [`Zend\InputFilter`](http://framework.zend.com/manual/2.3/en/modules/zend.input-filter.intro.html) component.
+Zend Framework 2 offers an approach similar to the latter, via the [`Zend\InputFilter`](http://framework.zend.com/manual/2.3/en/modules/zend.input-filter.intro.html) component.
 This component allows you to describe and validate data sets of arbitrary complexity.
 Additionally, it allows for the ability to both set custom error messages as well as retrieve